eugeneyan/eugeneyan/README.md

 ### 👋 Hi, I'm Eugene Yan

-I [work](https://eugeneyan.com/about/) at the intersection of consumer data & tech to build machine learning systems **to help customers**.
+I [work](https://eugeneyan.com/about/) at the intersection of **consumer data & machine learning** to build and deploy ML systems that help customers.
 Currently an Applied Scientist at Amazon helping users read more, and get more out of reading.
 I also...

 - 📝 [Write](https://eugeneyan.com/writing/) about effective data science, learning, and career to help teams and individuals.
 - 🎤 [Speak](https://eugeneyan.com/speaking/) about data science & machine learning in production, and data careers.